SudoSidat/csv-formatter-rs/README.md

 * Check each row of data to make sure there is complete data.
 * Adds in default values for certain columns if null.

-## Pre-Requisites/Setup
+## Requirements

+* Python 3.7 or above (Download from Microsoft Store)
+* pip (Will automatically be installed if you get Python from above)

+### Libraries

 To run this project, install Pandas & detect_delimiter using pip.
 ```
 pip install Pandas
 pip instal detect_delimiter
 ```

+## Pre-Requisites

-* Script will look for the name of the file, rent_actions must be renamed to rent.actions*
+* Script will look for the name of the file, rent_actions must be renamed to rent.actions
-* Make sure all file names are spelt correctly, eg: ‘tenants’ not ‘tennants’
+* Make sure all file names are spelt correctly, eg: tenants not tennants
+* Don't open cleaned files in excel and save as the date format will be changed.
+Use notepad++ for editing

 ## Usage